CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.symlink_v1.rst

 the filepath, then any resulting item would itself have a status of does not exist.

-The optional symlink_state element defines a value used to evaluate the result of a specific symlink_object item.
+The symlink_state element defines a value used to evaluate the result of a specific symlink_object item.

 Technical Details